jamiebutterworth2016/accessibility/interactive-elements.md

 - Sliders, Carousels
 - Cards / Tiles
 - Menus, Breadcrumbs

-**Key Characteristics**
+- Dropdowns, Progress trackers, Drop zones

+**Interactive elements should:**
-- Action triggers (initiate interaction)
+- Act as action triggers (initiate interaction)
-- Must be perceived as interactive
+- Be clearly perceived as interactive
-- Support actions: Click, Tap, Pinch, Long press, Gestures
+- Support user actions: Click, Tap, Pinch, Long press, Gestures

-**Physical Presentation**
+**Design must support easy interaction:**
-- Size – easy to interact with
+- Size – large enough to use comfortably
-- Spacing – prevents mistakes
+- Spacing – prevents accidental interaction
-- Location – placed where expected
+- Location – placed where users expect

 <hr>

 ## Signifiers
-Signals that communicate:
-- What an element does
+- Signals the element is interactive
 - How it should be interacted with
-👉 Goal: Make interactivity obvious

-**Types of Signifiers**
+- What will happen when it is used

+👉 All interactive elements must have strong signifiers.
+Without strong signifiers, users may not recognise interactivity, leading to confusion, missed actions and reduced usability and accessibility

+**Types**
-- Visual - colour, shape, icons, underline
+- Visual - colour, shape, underline, icons
 - Auditory - screen reader output, sounds
-- Physical - touch, vibration, device movement
+- Physical - touch, vibration, movement

-**Strong Signifiers**
-Clearly indicate
-- "This is interactive"
-- "This is what will happen"
+👍 A blue, underlined word signals a clickable link.

 <hr>